-It is important to note that surveys for initial certification of new RHCs are classified as "Tier IV" on the CMS Survey and Certification Budget Call Letter outlining survey priorities for state survey agencies.
+on the CMS Survey and Certification Budget Call Letter outlining survey priorities for state survey agencies.
 This means that RHC surveys are not a top priority.
 Some states no longer complete initial RHC surveys and in these states, clinics are required to utilize one of the deeming entities.
 In some states utilization of a deeming entity is not required but is recommended due to the lengthy wait times for RHC surveys.
 For clinics already certified as RHCs, the state survey agency will continue to be responsible for recertification surveys, which occur sporadically and are always unannounced.
 Both deeming entities (and some state survey agencies) charge fees for the RHC survey process.

-CMS QUALITY REQUIREMENTS:
+CMS Quality Requirements:

-The current CMS Conditions of Participation require RHCs to conduct an annual program evaluation.
+The current CMS Conditions of Participation require RHCs to conduct a biennial program evaluation.
 This is the only requirement related to performance measurement and quality improvement and is the minimum standard.
 RHCs may, and are encouraged to, implement a more comprehensive quality program.

-The annual program evaluation is an evaluation of the clinic's total operation and utilization.
+The biennial program evaluation is an evaluation of the clinic's total operation and utilization.
 Facilities in operation for one year or more at the time of the initial RHC certification survey will be cited with a deficiency if the program evaluation has not been carried out.
 Facilities operating less than one year at the time of the initial RHC certification survey must have, at a minimum, a written plan for carrying out the program evaluation.
 The evaluation may be conducted by the clinic staff or may be outsourced to a professional contractor or consulting group.